Teaching Vision

 Emphasizes data-driven system modeling, including basic statistical learning models, and system modeling and decision-making.
 Covers experimental design for data collection, tree-based control charts for process monitoring, rule-based decision-making, and diagnosis of root causes as learning problems.
 Students develop connections between emerging statistical learning techniques with system modeling and optimization methods.

-[1] Integer and Dynamic Programming Sole Instructor
+[IND E 412] Integer and Dynamic Programming

 Spring 2024